-What Is a PhD in Psychology Degree?
+What Is a Doctorate Degree in Psychology?

 For many professionals, reaching the pinnacle of education in psychology means earning a PhD in Psychology.
 This doctoral-level degree signifies that a person has completed a rigorous course of study in various aspects of human psychology and is qualified to work in many high-level roles within psychology, whether in academia or clinical settings.